Intermittent Fasting Basics

 The benefits of weight loss with intermittent fasting are simply the ability to burn more calories than consumed.
-Luckily, intermittent fasting makes consuming less calories easy thru the following ways:
+Luckily, intermittent fasting makes consuming fewer calories easy thru the following ways:

 1. Fewer Meals

-By definition, fasting means to abstain from food or drink.
+By definition, fasting means abstaining from food or drink.
 So, obviously, when we are not consuming calories, we are not gaining weight.
-The lack of meals is just one part into why IF is so successful for weight loss.
+The lack of meals is just one part of why IF is so successful for weight loss.

 2. Boosts Metabolism

-As we discussed previously, IF will assist in increasing metabolism.
-Because it’s effect on insulin, it creates an imbalance in our system, and allows our bodies to burn the stored fat for energy.
+As we discussed previously IF will assist in increasing metabolism.
+Because the effect on insulin, it creates an imbalance in our system and allows our bodies to burn the stored fat for energy.

 As we continue fasting, ketosis develops.
 Because of the decay of fatty acids, our bodies begin using stored fat for energy, replacing glucose in the central nervous system.
 Here you can learn more about ketosis.

 When we are in a fasted state, our HGH becomes extremely high.
 HGH (Human Growth Hormone) is the highest when we wake up because after our body has taken in the first meal, it naturally increases insulin and goes into fat-storing mode.
 So, IF will increase HGH and allow us to burn stored fat for energy.

 Having trouble understanding Intermittent Fasting?
 Feel free to reach us here.
 All conversation are confidential and free.